HHSAPCompSci2021/capstoneproject-capstone-aaditya-rajiv-ishaan-memers/CapstoneProject/doc/README - PaintBattle.txt

 Features List (THE ONLY SECTION THAT CANNOT CHANGE LATER):
 Must-have Features:
 [These are features that we agree you will definitely have by the project due date.
 A good final project would have all of these completed.
 At least 5 are required.
 Each feature should be fully described (at least a few full sentences for each)]
+* Multiplayer function
+   * Arrow keys for one player, WASD for the other
 * Map with platforms, barrels on platforms, wall border
    * Restricts both players' movement
+   * Cannot swim over barrels, must jump over
 * Running and 'swimming' through paint
    * Regular running - walking on non-paint territory or your color
    * Swimming in your paint faster than regular walking
-   * If you walk on opponent paint, you get 'dizzy': slow down and gradually lose health
+   * If you walk on opponent paint, you get 'dizzy': slow down and gradually lose health[d][e][f]
 * Paint-shooting
    * Try to cover the platforms, walls, barrels with your color paint
       * Determines win if no one collects the flag by the end of time limit